rjferguson21/big-bang/docs/guides/prerequisites/default_storageclass.md

 ------------------------------------------------------

 ## Bare Metal/Cloud Agnostic Store Class Notes
-* The BigBang Product team did a [Bare Metal/Cloud Agnostic Storage Solution research spike, that can be found here](https://repo1.dso.mil/platform-one/big-bang/bigbang/-/issues/260)
+* The BigBang Product team put together a [Comparison Matrix of a few Cloud Agnostic Storage Class offerings](../../k8s-storage/README.md#kubernetes-storage-options)
 * Note: No storage class specific container images exist in IronBank at this time.
   * Approved IronBank Images will show up in https://registry1.dso.mil
   * https://repo1.dso.mil/dsop can be used to check status of IronBank images.